 How Long Is The Cooling Off Period?

-The cooling-off period for residential property contracts in Australia is 5 business days from when the buyer signs the contract.
+The cooling-off period for residential property contracts in Australia in general is mostly 5 business days from when the buyer signs the contract.
 The buyer has 5 business days to change their mind about the deal and back out without fees.

 Can I Cancel Contract After Cooling Off Period?